jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 helm repo add apache-airflow https://airflow.apache.org helm repo update
 ```

+By adding this repository, you can now use Helm to search for and install Apache Airflow charts from this source.

 **3: Create a new Kubernetes cluster on Google Kubernetes Engine (GKE)**